Chocolate Chip Overnight Oats

 • Vanilla Extract: a little bit adds some wholesome vanilla cookie dough vibes!

-Best Tips to Make Cookie Dough Overnight Oats
+How to Make Chocolate Chip Overnight Oats

 a jar of ingredients waiting to be mixed up to make cookie dough protein overnight oats

-• If you're leaving out the protein powder, start with ⅓ cup milk.
+• If you’re leaving out the protein powder, start with 1/3 cup milk.
 I like my overnight oats a little thicker, and the protein powder helps add to that texture.
-Starting with less milk can help make sure it's not too loose.
+Starting with less milk can help make sure it’s not too loose.
 You can always add more later!

 Recipe Q&A